tahiri-lab/KNCL/README.md

 - The BSD(+) calculations assume the trees are correctly parsed and all necessary functions are implemented.

 The description of the k-Nearest Common Leaves algorithm can be found [here](https://github.com/tahiri-lab/KNCL/blob/main/algorithm.md).

+Debugging of the updated version of the *k*-NCL algorithm is in progress.